vroger11/vroger11.github.io/_posts/2020-06-24-tweaks_to_speedup-DL.markdown

 Don't forget to change the cache to use for these cases (or increase the size of `/tmp` in the line above depending on your RAM available).

 Hope it helps some of you.
-If you have advices or more trick don't hesitate to share your knowledge :smile:.
+If you have advices or more trick don't hesitate to share your knowledge 😄.

 Cheers, Vincent